Seahawks position overview: Injury uncertainties could have Seattle looking for running backs this offseason

 Snaps played: 84.

-2019 number to know: Homer also played 215 special teams snaps, second-most of any offensive player, including serving as the personal protector, or up back, on the piunt team.
+2019 number to know: Homer also played 215 special teams snaps, second-most of any offensive player, including serving as the personal protector, or up back, on the punt team.

 Others who played in 2019